Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Automatic Calibration}

 While not the main focus of this work, \ac{HF} also supports automatic extrinsic calibration.
-Each calibration variable is assumed to be constant throughout the horizon and is modeled as a global variable $^G \state_i$, which can but does not have to be an $\SEthree$ transformation.\looseness=-1
+Each calibration variable is assumed to be constant throughout the horizon and is modeled as a global variable $^G \state_i$ (e.g., $\in \SEthree$).\looseness=-1